rgambord/c99-doc/doc/sections/7/12/5/3/index.rst

 .. _9899_7.12.5.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.5.3p2>`

-:ref:`2 <9899_7.12.5.3p2>` The atanh functions compute the arc hyperbolic tangent of x.
+The atanh functions compute the arc hyperbolic tangent of x.
 A domain error occurs for arguments not in the interval [-1, +1].
 A range error may occur if the argument equals -1 or +1.

 .. rubric:: Returns

 .. _9899_7.12.5.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.5.3p3>`

-:ref:`3 <9899_7.12.5.3p3>` The atanh functions return artanh x.
+The atanh functions return artanh x.